NextSDS Logo

 See Section 16 for the full text of the H statements declared above.
 Occupational exposure limits, if available, are listed in Section 8.

-May cause allergy or asthma symptoms or breathing difficulties if inhaled.
-Adverse symptoms may include wheezing and breathing difficulties, asthma.
+Symptoms: May cause allergy or asthma symptoms or breathing difficulties if inhaled.
+Adverse symptoms may include the following: wheezing and breathing difficulties asthma.

 Wash with plenty of soap and water.
 Remove contaminated clothing and shoes.
 Wash contaminated clothing thoroughly with water before removing it, or wear gloves.
 Continue to rinse for at least 10 minutes.
 Get medical attention.
 In the event of any complaints or symptoms, avoid further exposure.
 Wash clothing before reuse.
 Clean shoes thoroughly before reuse.

-May cause an allergic skin reaction.
-Adverse symptoms may include irritation and redness.
+Symptoms: May cause an allergic skin reaction.
+Adverse symptoms may include the following: irritation, redness.

 Wash out mouth with water.
 Remove dentures if any.
 Remove victim to fresh air and keep at rest in a position comfortable for breathing.
 If material has been swallowed and the exposed person is conscious, give small quantities of water to drink.
 Stop if the exposed person feels sick as vomiting may be dangerous.
 Do not induce vomiting unless directed to do so by medical personnel.
 If vomiting occurs, the head should be kept low so that vomit does not enter the lungs.
 Get medical attention.
 Never give anything by mouth to an unconscious person.
 If unconscious, place in recovery position and get medical attention immediately.
 Maintain an open airway.
 Loosen tight clothing such as a collar, tie, belt or waistband.